-The choice of analysis duration and $f_\text{min}$ significantly impacts both the accuracy and computational costs of our parameter estimation runs.
-To capture eccentricity effects, the maximum possible data length, determined by the mass-prior, should be used.
-For mass priors with $m_1,\,m_2\in [1M_{\odot}, 3M_{\odot}]$, the maximum data length corresponds to $\sim309$ seconds (1.1 times the chirp time ~\cite{lalsuite}) for a 1$M_{\odot}$-1$M_{\odot}$ system, and it exceeds typical LVK analysis durations for BNS events (128-190 seconds) \cite{GW170817pe,LNB}.
-Although lowering $f_\text{min}$ could improve eccentricity measurement\cite{Favata2022, gupte2024}, it drastically increases computational demands; for instance, decreasing $f_\text{min}$ from 20 Hz to 10 Hz for GW170817 would require a sixfold increase in data duration.
-Furthermore, the detector noise at 10 Hz is significantly higher than at 20 Hz~\cite{Sun2020, Sun2021}, and potentially reducing the SNR and introducing additional uncertainties.
-Given these factors, and the recommendation of Ref.~\cite{emma2024} that 20 Hz is optimal for parameter estimation, we set $f_\text{min}$ to 20 Hz, acknowledging the potential loss of information below this frequency.
-To manage computational cost and achieve a reasonable parameter estimation run within a week, we also set the sampling frequency to 2048 Hz and $f_{\rm max}$ to 256~Hz for GW170817.
-This choice is justified given that our primary interest lies in the inspiral phase, particularly the early inspiral where signatures of residual eccentricity, if present, are expected to be most pronounced.
-This approach is further supported by similar strategies in recent literature, such as the use of $f_{\rm max} = 280$~Hz to investigate eccentricity in the inspiral phase of a NS-BH system\cite{Morras2025b}.
+The choice of analysis duration and $f_{\rm min}$ significantly affects both the accuracy and computational cost of our parameter estimation.
+To capture eccentricity effects, the maximum feasible data length, as fixed by the mass prior, should be used.
+For mass priors with $m_1,\,m_2\in [1~M_{\odot},\,3~M_{\odot}]$, the maximum data length corresponds to $\approx 309$~s (1.1 times the chirp time~\cite{lalsuite}) for a $1~M_{\odot}$--$1~M_{\odot}$ system, and it exceeds typical LVK analysis durations for BNS events (128--190~s)~\cite{GW170817pe,LNB}.
+Although lowering $f_{\rm min}$ could improve eccentricity measurements~\cite{Favata2022, gupte2024}, it drastically increases computational demands.
+For instance, decreasing $f_{\rm min}$ from $20$~Hz to $10$~Hz for GW170817 would require a sixfold increase in data duration.
+Furthermore, the detector noise at $10$~Hz is significantly higher than at $20$~Hz~\cite{Sun2020, Sun2021}, which can introduce additional uncertainty.
+Given these factors, and the recommendation of Ref.~\cite{emma2024} that $20$~Hz is optimal for parameter estimation, we set $f_{\rm min}$ to $20$~Hz, acknowledging the potential loss of information below this frequency.
+To manage computational cost and complete a parameter-estimation run within about one week, we also set the sampling frequency to $2048$~Hz and $f_{\rm max}$ to 256~Hz for GW170817.
+This choice is justified because our primary interest lies in the inspiral phase, particularly the early inspiral where signatures of residual eccentricity, if present, are expected to be most pronounced.
+This approach is further supported by similar strategies in recent literature, such as the use of $f_{\rm max} = 280$~Hz to investigate eccentricity in the inspiral phase of an NSBH system~\cite{Morras2025b}.

-The PSD for each analysis is estimated from up to 1024~s of pre-event strain data using Welch’s method, as implemented in \texttt{bilby\_pipe}~\cite{bilby_pipe_paper}.
-The data are divided into segments with analysis duration, 309~s for GW170817 and 160~s for GW190425, with 50\% overlap, each tapered by a Tukey window with a 0.4~s roll-off.
-The median power spectrum across all segments is computed to yield a typical PSD estimate for parameter estimation.
+For GW170817 and GW190425 parameter-estimation runs, we use the official \texttt{BayesWave}~\cite{bayeswave} PSDs provided in the data releases~\cite{LIGO-P1800061, LIGO2019_GW190425_data, LIGO-P2000026}, ensuring consistency with the original LVK analyses~\cite{GW170817pe, Abbott2020GW190425}.
+Supplementary parameter-estimation runs using PSDs computed via Welch's method (the \texttt{Bilby} default) confirm that our conclusions remain unaffected by this choice.